fishjam-dev/membrane_rtc_engine/guides/simulcast.md

 Here we turn simulcast on and choose medium encoding for each track to be forwarded to the client.

-On the other hand, setting `enabled` to `false` will result in rejecting all incoming simulcast tracks i.e. client will not send them to the server.
+On the other hand, setting `enabled` to `false` will result in a `RuntimeError` whenever a simulcast track is offered, as it would be considered an illegal state.

 ## Disabling and enabling specific track encoding